ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 We need the pixel size, then we can use the Affine constructor as we did in {ref}`image_zoom` (don't forget to make the pixel height negative).
 Notice that the pixel size has changed slightly in the laea crs.
+Also notice that the correct denominator is (#pixels - 1), not #pixels.
+That's because the extents go from the left side of the first pixel to the right side of the last pixel.
+Dividing byy #pixels would put the right boundary 1 pixel less than it needs to be.

 ```{code-cell} ipython3
 pixel_x_size = (lr_x_laea - ul_x_laea)/(profile['width'] -1)